volkerwiegand/postfix-go/README.md

 # postfix-go
-Manage virtual tables for Postfix Domains and Users with Golang
+Manage virtual tables for Postfix Domains and Email Addresses with Golang